faitaa/rcos-status-updates/fall_2018/week2.md

 ## Last Week's Accomplishments

 > I used git for the first time!
+I committed my weekly update.
+> I also started looking into Node.js and have decided that I will probably need to gain a better understanding of JavaScript before continuing with anything related to node.

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

 ## This Week's Plan

-> This week, I'm going to start learning more about NodeJS.
+> This week, I'm going to start looking more into JavaScript.
+I will look up online tutorials and take notes in the next couple of weeks.
+> I think that will make it much easier to understand Node.

 > Examples: New Bugs to be fixed, Design choices